 Placing your baby for adoption can be a difficult decision, but it’s an important one that will impact you and your child’s lives forever.
 No matter what anyone tells you, adoption is a personal decision that only you can make.
 The opinion of family and friends is important, but in the end it is your life and your future.
 You must make the best decision for you and your unborn baby.

 Expectant mothers contact the Adoption Center for Family Building for a variety of reasons.
 A single mother may feel she can’t support another child or she may want her baby to be raised by two parents.
 A couple may feel that they are financially unable to start a family or add another child at this time.
-A pregnant teen without adequate education or job skills may worry about the risk of poverty for her child and herself.
+A pregnant teen may feel unready to become a parent or she may worry about the risk of poverty for her child and herself.

 As you think about adoption, it might be helpful to consider the following questions:

 It’s normal to experience a range of feelings before, during, and after your adoption – even if you know it’s the best decision.
 Placing a baby for adoption involves a loss and a sense of sorrow.
 In order to ensure that your experience is a positive one, you will have an experienced counselor supporting you throughout the adoption process.
 In the end -- if you choose adoption -- knowing that your child is part of a stable, secure and loving family will give you peace of mind.
-If you choose open adoption, you may stay connected with this child and his or her family.
+If you choose open adoption, you may stay connected with this child and the adoptive parents.